davidmarsoni/llog/README.md

 ### Initialize the project

 First, make sure you have the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) installed and initialized.
 Once installed, run the following command to initialize the SDK:

 ```bash
 gcloud init
 ```
-Then you need to choose the account and project you want to use.

 ### Build the docker image